SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 #### BINARY SEARCH Addition: Optimized Read Access When Specifying Free Keys

-Find information and an example in the expandable section below
+You may stumble on the `BINARY SEARCH` addition to `READ TABLE` statements for an optimized access.
+However, it is recommended to use sorted tables or secondary table keys for an optimized access.
+Find information and an example in the expandable section below.

 ```abap
 READ TABLE itab WITH KEY ...
 BINARY SEARCH ...
 ```

 <details>
   <summary>Expand to view more information and a code snippet</summary>